tsackton/taelgarverse/docs/creatures/mechanics/playing-a-free-orc.md

 title: Playing a Free Orc
 ---

-# Free Orc Species Details
+# Playing a Free Orc